-Now, decades after the completion of the Chapel, it is one of Orkney's most loved attractions, with over 100,000 visitors every year.
+Now, decades after the completion of the Chapel, it is one of Orkney's most loved attractions.

 There is also strong friendship with the town of Moena in Italy, the home of Chiocchetti, and Orkney, and members of the family visit the islands from time to time.
 Chiocchetti's daughter, Letizia, is an Honorary President of the Preservation Committee.
 Antonella Papa, a restoration artist from Rome, who had previously done work in the Sistine Chapel, has also spent time working in the Chapel to refresh areas of Chiocchetti's painting.